codeface-io/SwiftObserver/README.md

 ### Meaningful Expressive Code

 - Readable code down to the internals

 - Meaningful naming

 - SwiftObserver lets you focus on meaning rather than on technicalities

 - Very few concepts

 - No arbitrary contrived metaphors

 - Easy to understand

 - Call observation and mappings directly on observables (no mediating property)

     - -> comparison to RxSwift would be illuminating here ...

 - SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of *data streams* but keeps things more simple, real-world oriented and meaningful to an actual application domain.

+- Create the source with chain of mappings in one line

+- Observe an observable using an ad-hoc chain of transformations

 - The *SwiftObserver* syntax clearly reflects the intent and metaphor of the *Observer Pattern*: Observers are active subjects while observables are passive objects which are unconcerned about being observed:

     ~~~swift